unikbase/mv-liquichain/doc/README.md

 Improvement 2:
 -	In case A can make new connections, he could try to establish a new connection with E then D if not possible with E.

+In case the server doesnt find a route from A to E he could setup one using itself as an intermediary.

+## Mobile app p2p message relay

+When a user A want to send a message to E, he uses his routing table. if he locally has no route to E then he send an announce to the Telecel server with the info_hash equals to E address.
+As a response he gets a list of paths.
+Following the previous example A would receive the paths B-D-E and C-D-E.
+He would then send a request on its existing webRTC connection to B `sendMessage(from="A",to="D-E",content="message content",dateSent=..,signature=..)` where the signature sign the message content and dateSent with A key.

+When receiving such request, B would then relay that message to D by sending over webRTC : `sendMessage(from="A",to="D-E",content="message content",dateSent=..,signature=..)`

+When receiving it D would relay to E over webRTC :`sendMessage(from="A",to="E",content="message content",dateSent=..,signature=..)`

+E would then send back to D an ack, signing the message signature and receiption date : `ackMessage(from="E",to="A",dateReceived=..,signature=..)`

+TODO: handle the case where on relaying message/ack fails.-> The node will query the server to find a new route.

+## Mobile app topic message relay